 I have officially “lived” in Seattle for three months, and have visited this amazing city countless times before.
-Every single time I am in Seattle, I find myself in Pike Place Market.
+Every time I’m in Seattle, I find myself in Pike Place Market.
 Always in awe at the diversity and vastness of the market, yet always frustrated.
-Pike Place has so much to offer but comes with hoards of people making it all but impossible to find your way around.
-That’s why, after many times visiting, I have finally come up with a comprehensive list of “can’t miss” and “must miss” stops in Pike Place.
-If I had gone in with a plan beforehand, I would be much less frustrated coming out, and would’ve been able to more enjoy my time in the market and embrace the craziness of all the tourists!
+Pike Place has so much to offer, but can be overwhelming and frustrating.
+Opened in 1907, this makes Pike Place the oldest consistently run market in the US.
+Which means that Pike Place is a major tourist attraction and hoards of people come each and every day to see what the market is all about.
+That’s why, after many times visiting, I have finally come up with a comprehensive list of “don’t miss” and “must miss” stops in Pike Place.
 So sit back, relax, and get ready to hit these must see spots!

 Enter on 1stand Pike.
-This is the beginning of the market, unless you enter on Virginia and Pike, which this would then be the end of the market.
+This is the beginning of the market, unless you enter on Virginia and Pike, making this the end of the market.
 Start your adventure down Lower Post Alley stopping at Ghost Alley Espresso for a cup of joe.
 You’ll see this small (but quaint) coffee shop right before hitting the bubblegum wall!

-After seeing the infamous bubblegum wall head back up to the market making your first stop Pike Place Fish Market.
+After seeing the infamous bubblegum wall, which has been collecting bubblegum since the 1990’s, head back up to the market making your first stop Pike Place Fish Market.
 This is my favorite thing in the entire market.
-It is here where you will see fish flying, workers yelling, and more fish flying!
-Keep an eye open… don’t want an octopus to land on your face.
-Pro tip: Belly up to the front, if you stick around for a minute you will usually get to try the fresh catch of the day.
+It’s here where you’ll see fish flying, workers yelling, and more fish flying!
+Make sure to belly up to the front of the stand.
+If you stick around for a bit you will get to try the fresh catch of the day.

-As you continue to walk through the main arcade (if looking at the Fish Market, turn right), you will notice food vendors, flower vendors, and people selling trinkets.
+As you continue to walk through the main arcade (if you’re looking at the Fish Market, turn right), you will notice food vendors, flower vendors, and people selling trinkets.
 Take it all in and enjoy!
-I marvel at the beauty of what people find their passion in.
-And that is what all of these people are.
-Passionate about their craft be it flowers, food, or trinkets!
+I marvel at the beauty of what people find their passion in and how creative they are.

 There is a lot of amazing food at Pike Place.
 Some places are tucked away and hiding.
 Some places have lines so long you can’t miss it if you tried.
-Below is a list of must eats.
+Below you’ll find a list of must eats hotspots.

-Piroshky Piroshky – Die and go to heaven with these Russian made hand held pies.
+Piroshky Piroshky – Head to heaven with these Russian made hand held pies.
 Located on Steward and Pike, this is one of those places you won’t miss because of the line snaking throughout the market.

 Beecher’s Handmade Cheese – Famous for their “worlds best Mac & Cheese”, this is definitely a don’t miss.
 Located on Pike between Pine and Stewart, indulge in a dairy filled meal and watch on as they make cheese in front of you.